kristajaewon/kokoaclonecoding/README.md

 # kokakola clone coding newbie1

-css got the new newbie xx
+css and newbie is fighting always!~